A National Memorial for 22 July in Oslo’s New Government Quarter

 (Norsk prosjektside)

-With his proposal titled Upholding, the Norwegian artist Matias Faldbakken has won the international competition to design the National 22 July Memorial in the new Government Quarter in Oslo, Norway.
+With his proposal titled Upholding, the Norwegian artist Matias Faldbakken won the international competition to design the National 22 July Memorial in the new Government Quarter in Oslo, Norway.
 The decision was announced on Tuesday, 8 April 2025, during a public event at the Kunstnernes Hus gallery in Oslo.
 Read more here

 Monumental and caring